Canine "Raspberry Jam" Disease: Everything You Need To Know!

 WHO GETS IT?

-HGE can apparently affect any dog, however it seems to be especially prevalent in breeds who are prone to scavenging, like Labradors and Golden Retrievers.
+HGE can affect any dog of any age or gender.
+However it is especially prevalent in those who are prone to scavenging, such as Labradors and Golden Retrievers.
 Research has suggested that young miniature and toy breeds are also predisposed to this condition.
-Dogs who develop HGE are often completely healthy otherwise.
+Dogs who develop HGE are generally completely healthy otherwise.

 Dogs who have had HGE previously have an increased chance of repeat episodes.

-HGE itself is not believed to be transferable to dogs or humans.
+HGE itself is not believed to be transferable, or zoonotic (transferable to humans).
 However, some related/root causes may be contagious (e.g. parasites, Parvovirus), so rigorous hygiene practices are advised.

 WHAT DOES IT LOOK LIKE?

-HGE usually presents as very sudden acute vomiting and/or bloody diarrhoea (either one can come first).
+HGE usually presents as very sudden acute vomiting and bloody diarrhoea.
 The blood is characteristically bright red and very significant in volume (not just a few drops, as you may see in cases of non-HGE diarrhoea).
 Refer to the photo at the end of this article for a reference on HGE-typical diarrhoea.
 It is this fecal presentation which gives rise to the colloquial term, "strawberry jam" or "raspberry jam" (no, we did not make this up!).
-The smell of HGE diarrhoea is exceptionally foul.
+The smell of HGE diarrhoea is overwhelmingly foul.

 Other signs can include a painful abdomen, decreased appetite, fever, lethargy, and behavioural changes.